mraakashshah/dogs/README.md

 # Update the config file to match your digital ocean settings
 python -m dogs

+# chmod -R 775 ./services
 # for factorio, run the ./factorio/create.sh
-# do the manual stuff at the bottom`
+# do the manual stuff at the bottom
 ```